lukehornerlong/Accenture/HastingsDirect/README.md

 | `Agile / Scrum`            | Participated in standups, retros, discoveries    |

 ## Key Contributions
+### Fire, Flood and Theft
+- Involved in discovery and development of the Fire Flood and Theft Journeys for digital claims
+- Developed stages within each step of the user journey in React ensuring responsive design
+- Helped debug, code review and improve solutions within the project

 ### Debug Menu Component

-- Designed and developed a **reusable Debug Menu** in React to improve the team’s development and QA workflow.
+- Designed and developed a **reusable Debug Menu** in React to improve the team’s development workflow.
-- **Lazy-loaded** and **togglable** to prevent it from being shipped with live production code.
+- **Lazy-loaded** and **togglable** to prevent it from being pushed to production.
 - Parsed app metadata and data store context for quick, readable access to internal state.
 - Adopted by **multiple teams** within Digital Claims.
 - Developed iteratively with feedback from the Principal Engineer and Solution Architect.